Autotask MCP Server

 npm run test

-# Test API connection (requires credentials)
+# Test API connection with debug logging

 LOG_LEVEL=debug npm start